Our pick of the best gardens to visit in the UK to inspire you to up the stakes with your own…

 4. Buscot Park

 To enjoy Buscot Park to the fullest, time should be taken to explore the extensive gardens that surround the late eighteenth-century house.
-They consist of the Four Seasons garden, water garden and woodland avenues.
+They consist of the Four Seasons garden, water garden and Woodland avenues.
 Faringdon, Oxfordshire SN7 8BU.

 Explore Charles Darwin’s outdoor laboratory at Down House.
 As it stands, the gardens are a relaxed family area, but on closer inspection, you can see the scientist’s work throughout.
 A historic tour.
 Luxted Road, Downe, Kent, BR6 7JT.

 You’ll have to travel a little farther afield for these, but they’re worth it.
-Founded on the island of Tresco, on the Isles of Scilly, in 1834, unusual plants are abound due to the warmer climates, and protection from salt winds.
+Founded on the island of Tresco, on the Isles of Scilly, in 1834, unusual plants are abounded due to the warmer climates, and protection from salt winds.
 Tresco Abbey Garden, Isles of Scilly TR24 0QQ.

 Whether you’re inspired by the love story between Vita Sackville-West and Harold Nicolson, or simply the beauty of the garden, Sissinghurst Castle’s blend of fresh greenery and stone walks has become one of the most iconic of them all.
 Biddenden Road, near Cranbrook, Kent, TN17 2AB.